maglub/rpi-sous-vide/README.md

 # Introduction

+* 2017-10-13, Migration from Slim 2 to Slim 3 framework done
+* 2017-10-25, Added installation scripts for influxdb and grafana
+* 2017-07-08, NOTE: This is still a work in progress.
+It is slowly getting into a state where normal people can install it and use it.
 * 2016-05-15, NOTE: This is a work in progress.
 Please wait a few weeks and come back.
-* 2017-07-08, NOTE: This is still a work in progress.
-It is slowly getting into a state where normal people can install it and use it.
-* 2017-10-25, Added installation scripts for influxdb and grafana

 rpi-sous-vide is a Raspberry pi based PID controller for a home built sous vide machinery, a home built smoker (to smoke meat, fish, etc), or anything else that you need to control depending on the current temperature, and a setpoint temperature that you wish to reach.
 The basic principle is the same.
 I even use it to control the solar heating for my pool.
 You measure the media (water or air), and decide to turn on or off a heating element or a pump.
 Currently it supports two output relays, to control a heating element and a motor to stir water.